qwiklabs-org/horizon-sdv/docs/workloads/android/builds/cts_builder.md

 ### `INSTANCE_RETENTION_TIME`

 Keep the build VM instance and container running to allow user to connect to it.
-Useful for debugging build issues, determining target output archives etc.
+Useful for debugging build issues, determining target output archives etc. Time in minutes.

 Access using `kubectl` e.g. `kubectl exec -it -n jenkins <pod name> -- bash` from `bastion` host.